 Now Anna’s doctor is continually hammering at Ivanov to take her away for warmth and rest while Ivanov abhors the idea of being alone with her.
 Anyhow, he doesn’t have the money.
 He evades all pressing issues by going over to the Lebedevs’ estate where things are a lot more fun, even though he’s harassed by Zinaida Lebedeva, a tight-fisted money lender, for the 9000 roubles he owes her.
 There are a variety of acquaintances, characters, jokes, his warm friend, Paul Lebedev, and — brandy in the punch — the Lebdev’s 20-year old daughter, Sasha, who’s infatuated with him.

 Anna and her faithful advocate and doctor follow him there, only to catch him kissing Sasha, which leads Anna to believe that Ivanov has always been false, their love a sham from the start, that the bitterest pill for a sick woman.
 How Chekhov works out these situations of love and betrayal … well, let’s just say Ivanov finally does something forceful.

 Such rich, abundant, fully realized theater as Classic Stage’s production of Ivanov takes you beyond yourself.
 Chekhov creates a full world that offers the bright, stimulating pleasure of attentiveness for the duration of the play.
 And the characters are so alive, amusing and vivid that they stay with you in your world afterwards.

-Ivanov plays at Classic Stage Company in Manhattan's East Village through December 9th, 2012.
-For information and tickets, click on live link of title.
+Ivanov plays at Classic Stage Company in Manhattan’s East Village through December 9th, 2012.